Skip to content

 Future improvements

 As mentioned at the beginning of this post, bud.js does not currently offer scaffolding tools for quickly creating new blocks and block related customizations (plugins, filters, formats, variations).
-We’ll be adding this functionality to bud.js in the future, but in the meantime we recommend taking a look at Clover for standalone block plugins, or Radicle for an all-encompassing WordPress boilerplate.
+We’ll be adding this functionality to bud.js in the future.